-We also strongly recommend that analysts take the Legal and Ethical Guidelines for Data Analysts online training, which will be updated to reference the new guidelines by the end of May.
+We also strongly recommend that analysts take the Legal and Ethical Guidelines for Data Analysts online training, which has been updated to reference the new guidelines.

 - Focus on the collection, processing and storage of secondary data for UK healthcare BI use

 - Help make sure things go smoothly from a legal and ethical point of view

 - Protect you, your data and those that provide the data, which can save you time and trouble

 - Have GDPR / UK Data Protection Act 2018 requirements built in throughout

 For the other resources specifically designed to help you with implementation of the GDPR (General Data Protection Regulation) / UK Data Protection Act 2018 see the Privacy and Data Protection section of the website.

 These guides are particularly pertinent to data analytics: